usmaniqbalse/faq-rag-chat-nextjs-embedding-rerank-view/README.md

 4. **Answer**

    - **Ollama** runs `llama3.2:3b` with a strict system prompt → answer **only** from context.
-   - UI displays answer + the two Streamlit-like panels.
+   - UI displays answer + the two JSON tree panels.

 ---